w3c/guide/process/predicting-milestones.md

 While the technical work undertaken by W3C is very diverse and hard to generalize, non-technical aspects such as required review periods mandated by the Process Document \[[PROCESS](https://www.w3.org/policies/process/)] or the W3C Patent Policy \[[W3CPP](https://www.w3.org/policies/patent-policy/)] are common to all work.
 The main focus of this document is therefore on the required periods of time needed for the non-technical work.
 Understanding these avoids producing initial milestones which are unreasonably short and thus, inevitably destined to 'fail'.
 Alongside each of these time periods, tips are given on how to minimize delays.

-This document aims to collect together some of that experience so that new Chairs, Team Contacts, and Advisory Committee representatives can:
+This document aims to collect together some of that experience so that new Chairs, Staff Contacts, and Advisory Committee representatives can:

 - Produce charters with realistic initial milestones
 - Understand how to minimize avoidable delays